Thailand Work Visa For Indians

 A Thailand Tourist Visa is a stamp or document placed in your passport.
 It is needed to enter Thailand for tourism.
 A visa is a requirement for Indian citizens who wish to travel to Thailand; without a visa, you won't be allowed to enter Thailand.

 Yes!
 Indian citizens are eligible for a Visa On Arrival (VOA), which you can get at the international airport in the Kingdom of Thailand.
-However, if your stay in Thailand is longer than 30 days (stay period valid from October 1, 2022, until March 31, 2023), you must apply for a Thailand Visa.
+However, if your stay in Thailand is longer than 15 days, you must apply for a Thailand Visa.

 Yes, it is.
 We'll discuss the visa process for Indian citizens next in this guide, and then you'll see it's nothing out of the ordinary.
 The documents are easy to obtain, and the application process is fairly straightforward.